amcginlay/k8s-primer/content/017_test_in_kubernetes/_index.md

 Compared to Docker, Kubernetes is more conservative when it comes to exposure of your apps at the host (VM) level.
 How Kubernetes handles pod networking is deferred until a later section on [services](https://kubernetes.io/docs/concepts/services-networking/service/).
-In the meantime, we can `exec` into our running pod to test it from the inside as follows.
+In the meantime, we can `exec` into your running pod to test it from inside as follows.
 ```bash
 kubectl -n dev exec demo -it -- curl http://localhost:80
 ```